marxin/texi2rst-generated/sphinx/gfortran/gfortran.rst

 under development.
 While efforts are made to keep it up-to-date, it might not accurately reflect the status of the most recent GNU Fortran compiler.

-..  comment
-    comment  When you add a new menu item, please keep the right hand comment  aligned to the same column.
-Do not use tabs.
-This provides comment  better formatting.
-    comment

 .. toctree::

   introduction